operator-framework/enhancements/enhancements/declarative-index-config.md

     "name": "<package-name>",
     "defaultChannel": "<channel-name>",
     "icon": "embedded or remote",
-    "validChannelNames": ["<optional-list-of-channels-in-package>"],
     "description": "A message about the operator, a description of channels..."
 }
 ```

-If `validChannelNames` is non-empty, it will be used to validate channel entries defined by bundles.
-This can help index maintainers ensure that bundles do not accidentally mis-name their channels,
-which could lead to the inadvertent creation of new channels
-(e.g. adding a new `stable-v1.0` channel to a bundle when the intention is to add it to the existing `stable-1.0` channel).

 This information is currently captured in the `package` table.

 ##### Declarative Bundle Format